 Gracie unfortunately had two very mild colics about 2 weeks apart when this transition to limited turnout occurred.
 She felt better each time with just a dose of bananime and the vet did not need to come out to see her but we new something needed to change.
 After talking to Dr. Fleck we suggested that we transition her over to a 3/4 senior complete feed mash and 1/4 hay diet.
 This made a world of difference and Gracie seems happier than she has ever been at Safe Harbor.
 Her eyes are bright and her personality and energy levels are very good.

 One of the cutest part of our day is preparing and bringing her her mash.
 She LOVES it and LOVES you for bringing it to her.
 There is a lot of nickering and yummy yummy messy lips to show you how happy she is for the food.
-It is our hope that when she finds her forever home, they might have more turnout and grazing pastures for her to live on.
+It is our hope that when she finds her forever home, her new people might have more turnout and grazing pastures for her to live on.
 She could then transition over to more of the traditional hay and grain as vitamin type of diet but for now she is really thriving on what we are doing for her.

 Here are a few photos of Gracie and volunteer Melissa: